 Covid-19 has impacted every part of our society and the UK economy.
 The longterm impact of Covid-19 on electricity consumption and generation is still uncertain, as it depends on a complex range of societal and economic factors.
-Our ways of working, socialising, and living have all changed this year.
+Our ways of working, socialising, and living have all changed over this last year.
 These changes have affected GB electricity consumption, reducing national demand to record low levels.
-Even though demand for electricity had started to recover, it saw another reduction during the second lockdown period.
-This winter, GB electricity demand is expected to be lower than last year.
+Even though demand for electricity had started to recover, it has remained lower than pre-Covid expectations for the majority of the year.
+However, for this summer GB electricity demand is not expected to be as low as the previous year.
 It is important to highlight that, during this challenging time, SP Energy Networks is focussed on continuing to provide a safe, secure and reliable supply for all our customers.

 The longer-term impact of Covid-19 on customer demand and generation is still uncertain, as it depends on a complex range of societal and economic factors.
-Whilst Covid-19 is still having an immediate impact on our network operations and plans, we are starting to see government and industry reverting to ensuring society is tackling the climate change crisis.
+Whilst Covid-19 is still having an immediate impact on our network operations and plans, we have seen government and industry reverting to ensuring society is tackling the climate change crisis.
 If anything, our Covid-19 experience has underlined the importance of this; it has challenged how we think about resilience and sustainability, and how we enact our response to this imperative.
 In this context, electricity networks will endure as vehicles for driving forward government plans for achieving Net Zero.

-In the post Covid-19 period, electricity networks also have increased importance in acting as an economic catalyst in recovery; advisors to government are recommending green economic recovery investment in infrastructure for this reason.
+In the post Covid-19 period, electricity networks also have increased importance in acting as an economic catalyst in recovery; advisors to government have recommended green economic recovery investment in infrastructure for this reason.
 The recently published Ten-Point Plan and Energy White Paper lay the foundation for a Green recovery.
 We believe that investing to deliver Net Zero targets presents a critical opportunity to restart our economy, deliver much needed jobs, and inject sufficient pace into the Net Zero transition.
 The role our networks can play is especially important to us as we consider both the national and devolved governments that we serve.